14all-agency/shopify-llms-txt-directory/https-everydayhome-co-nz.md

     Availability: Available
     Image: https://cdn.shopify.com/s/files/1/0729/8816/4407/files/22310_IMG-001.png?v=1746478936
     Price: $500.00 NZD
 - [SwiftDry SkyLine Folding Frame Washing line (13 Sizes)](https://everydayhome.co.nz/products/swiftdry-skyline-me28): The SwiftDry SkyLine is the epitome of Style and Strength for a non-conspicuous fold-down out door clothesline.
 Built tougher than any other clothesline out there (at least we think so!)
 You can buy with peace of mind, knowing you are getting a top of the line product.
 Designed to be part of the landscape of your home for years of hassle-free use, with its robust, clean & sharp looking design.
 Fold against your wall or fence while not in use with a smooth lift, pull, and lower motion.
-This is the future of natural outdoor drying with the breeze. > Surface Mount and In-concrete Mount post kits available separately under the fold down product category Specifications & Features: See our SkyLine blog article here Rated to 40kg recommended max load weight Dulux Textura Black Powdercoat finish on top of the pre-galvanised steel frame - for Longevity and Style Formed corners - for rigidity and safety Frame made from 1.6mm thick wall square box steel (thickest available in comparable products) so the SkyLine is strong enough to hold a full load of heavy wet wetsuits if needed Nylon Bushes - for smooth operation PVC cord - for no rust and durability All fixings are made from 316 Stainless Steel SwiftDry Easy tensioning system Designed with the front of clothesline frame & lines finishing slightly higher than the rear for ease of accessing the rear lines (as shown in pictures) Smooth and lightweight folding up and down operation from the front bar.
+This is the future of natural outdoor drying with the breeze. > Surface Mount and In-concrete Mount post kits available separately under the fold down product category Specifications & Features: See our SkyLine blog article here Rated to 40kg recommended max load weight Dulux Textura Black Powdercoat finish on top of the pre-galvanised steel frame - for Longevity and Style Formed corners - for rigidity and safety Frame made from 1.6mm thick wall square box steel (thickest available in comparable products) so the SkyLine is strong enough to hold a full load of heavy wet wetsuits if needed Nylon Bushes - for smooth operation PVC cord - for no rust and durability All fixings are made from 316 Stainless Steel SwiftDry Easy tension locking system Designed with the front of clothesline frame & lines slightly higher than the rear lines for ease of accessing the rear lines and to give more clearance from the ground for longer items such as sheets Smooth and lightweight folding up and down operation from the front bar.
 Pins included to firmly lock in upright position for windy conditions - the only clothesline available that will not unhitch with wind and allow the frame to bend and washing to end up on the ground!
 Mounting bracket dimensions: 22.5cm long x 4cm wide.
 Mounting bracket holes: 8.5 mm - with 20cm between the hole centers - vertically on each bracket.
 Bottom hole is a 75mm long slot.
-Mounting Screws included for timber (masonry fasteners required if fixing to brick or concrete) Listed width (eg 2.4m) is fixing hole center to center, however there is up to 20mm adjustment each side when installing to allow for variances in your existing posts/setup.
+Mounting Screws included for timber and masonry wall plugs included if fixing to brick or concrete Listed width (eg 2.4m) is fixing hole center to center, however there is up to 20mm adjustment each side when installing to allow for variances in your existing posts/setup.
 13 Sizes Available - See details below.
 Need a custom width not listed below?
 View our custom selector here 9M SkyLine: Lines: 8 Line Space: 9 m Width: 1.2 m Depth: 0.7 m 11M SkyLine: Lines: 12 Line Space: 11 m Width: 1.0 m Depth: 1.0 m 12M SkyLine: Lines: 8 Line Space: 12 m Width: 1.6 m Depth: 0.7 m 16M SkyLine: Lines: 12 Line Space: 16 m Width: 1.4 m Depth: 1.0 m 17M SkyLine: Lines: 8 Line Space: 17 m Width: 2.2 m Depth: 0.7 m 19M SkyLine: Lines: 8 Line Space: 19 m Width: 2.4 m Depth: 0.7 m 20M SkyLine: Lines: 12 Line Space: 20 m Width: 1.6 m Depth: 1 m 21M SkyLine: Lines: 12 Line Space: 21 m Width: 1.8 m Depth: 1 m 27M SkyLine: Lines: 8 Line Space: 27 m Width: 3.4 m Depth: 0.7 m 28M SkyLine: Lines: 12 Line Space: 28 m Width: 2.4 m Depth: 1.0 m 33M SkyLine: Lines: 14 Line Space: 33 m Width: 2.4 m Depth: 1.5 m 40M SkyLine: Lines: 12 Line Space: 40 m Width: 3.4 m Depth: 1.0 m
-  Updated: 2025-11-26T03:10:41Z
+  Updated: 2025-12-01T07:37:08Z
   Vendor: SwiftDry Clotheslines NZ
   Product Type:
   Availability: Available